Dataset-Driven Channel Masks in Transformers for Multivariate Time Series

 \section{Conclusion}

-In this work, we introduce the concept of PCD to adjust the CD estimated by the model using a CM, a plug-and-play method that captures both relative and absolute dependencies between channels using dataset-specific information.
-Our results demonstrate that incorporating prior knowledge of datasets is crucial when building TSFMs, leading to superior performance across various models and settings.
-However, since our method can only be applied to Transformer-based methods, which are the most widely used architecture for FMs, we aim to develop a novel approach to achieve PCD without relying on Transformer-based methods in the future.
-We hope our work highlights the importance of utilizing dataset-specific information when building FMs across different domains.
+In this work, we introduce PCD, where CD captured by a Transformer-based model is adjusted using a CM, which is a plug-in method that leverages dataset-specific information to capture CD.
+Experimental results demonstrate that utilizing dataset-specific information is crucial for TS modeling, enhancing performance across various backbones.
+As our method is limited to Transformer-based models, we aim to develop a method to achieve PCD that \textit{does not rely on the architecture}.
+We hope this work emphasizes the importance of utilizing dataset-specific information across diverse domains.